 The Biden campaign took the contributions despite Albrecht's history of abusing women.
-He has twice been arrested for misconduct allegations.
-The charges cost him jobs, though they did not stop him from finding work within the entertainment industry.
+He has been arrested for misconduct allegations.
+The charges cost him his, though they did not stop him from finding work within the entertainment industry.

 The Biden campaign did not respond to request for comment.